Tomatoes

 Market Status

-There are no genetically engineered (genetically modified or GM) tomatoes on the market in Canada but a genetically engineered Purple Tomato™ has been approved for sale in Canada (August 2025) and could appear in grocery stores at any time.
-GM purple tomato seeds in small packets can also now be purchased online by growers in Canada.
-January 5, 2026: GM Product Alert: Genetically Engineered Purple Tomato Seeds & Fruit Approved in Canada
+April 21, 2026: A genetically engineered (genetically modified or GM) tomato is now on the market in Canada.
+The genetically engineered Purple Tomato™ was approved for sale in Canada in August 2025 and is now sold in some Loblaws stores in Ontario and Nova Scotia (Atlantic Superstore).
+It is not clearly labelled as genetically engineered.
+GM purple tomato seeds in small packets can also now be purchased online by growers in Canada and the seedlings may appear in some garden centres.

 The slow-ripening GM Flavr Savr™ was approved for eating in Canada in 1995 but taken off the market by Monsanto in 1997.

-There are already many non-GM purple tomato varieties on the market, that have been bred using traditional breeding methods to contain higher levels of anthocyanins.
+Unnecessary GM tomato: There are already many non-GM purple tomato varieties on the market that have been bred using traditional breeding methods to contain higher levels of anthocyanins.
 Click here for details and a list of non-GM purple tomatoes.

 - GM purple tomato company targets non-GMO seed company over alleged patent infringement.
 GMWatch.
 March 12, 2024.